 Many countries still have travel restrictions and/or suspended consulate activity, which may limit the ability of international students to travel to the U.S. As with the fall, we will continue to provide the highest quality experience remotely for those unable to be on campus and our faculty and staff are ready to support you in every way possible should you need or elect to pursue your program completely online.
 International students with questions should contact the JHU Office of International Students at 667-208-7001, or at email@example.com.

 Peabody offers detailed recommendations for computers, peripheral devices, and minimum network connectivity standards for students.
 JHU student discounts are available for some of the recommended devices, and financial aid may be available to ensure students have the tools they need this fall.

 Extensive tech support is made available to students, faculty, and staff by phone and online.

-Student Employment opportunities will be remote-only and will be limited.
+Student Employment opportunities are available for Spring 2021.
+Many opportunities will be entirely remote while others will feature on site work depending on the office.
+Students will need to confer with their supervisor to determine whether their work will be remote or on site.
 To comply with labor laws, domestic and foreign, only students who are physically in the United States will be eligible to work.
 All students who are eligible for Federal Work Study and have accepted their Federal Work Study award as part of their aid package, but are unable to find employment, will be considered for financial assistance from Peabody based on their need and available funding at the time of the request.